cloudfoundry/bosh-gcscli/README.md

 * A Makefile is provided that automates integration testing.
 Try `make help` to get started.
 * [gvt](https://godoc.org/github.com/FiloSottile/gvt) is used for vendoring.

+## Contributing

+For details on how to contribute to this project - including filing bug reports and contributing code changes - please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License

 This tool is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).